sc0ttj/component/README.md

 ## Changelog

+**1.3.0**
+- new add-ons: `html` and `htmel` for more JSX-like component views
+- both add-ons are optional, can be used for easier HTML templating
+- `html` always returns your template as a String
+- `htmel` returns your template as an HTML Object (browser) or String (NodeJS)
+- fixes in `src/component.js`, to allow view to be HTML Object, not only String
+- added `App.html`, alias of `App.container` (which is an HTML Element of components container)
+- updated examples, docs and build tool configs

 **1.2.0**
 - doing `Foo = new Component(someState)` now returns a function, not an object
 - the function returned calls `setState` in its constructor